Richard Cattell (rugby union): Rugby union career

+In the Midlands Counties Cup that season, Stratford reached the final having beaten Leicester and Moseley with Cattell playing.
+Stratford lost to Burton in the final.

-Cattell played two games for Leicester Tigers on their Easter tour to Wales in 1890.
+At the end of that season, Cattell played two games for Leicester Tigers on their Easter tour to Wales in 1890.
 He played against Cardiff and Newport on Monday 7 April 1890 and Tuesday 8 April 1890 respectively.
 Along with Abel Ashworth he became the first future England international to play for Leicester.

+Cattell went to Exeter College, Oxford, 1890 - 1893 gaining his Rugby Blue in 1893.